Recognize and Relieve Newborn Acid Reflux

 help her burp.

-crib mattress.
-This is a classic recommendation for reflux
+crib mattress???
+No. This is a classic recommendation for reflux i.e.

 to have baby sleep with her head a bit higher than the rest of her

-Newborn acid reflux can be very uncomfortable for your baby.
-She will
+Newborn acid reflux can be very uncomfortable.
+Your baby will

 often cry when put down and may have trouble sleeping.

-Carefully do all the tips above, you should see relief quickly.
+Carefully do all the tips above and you should see relief quickly.

-If you do worry that your baby has a more serious form of acid reflux
+If no improvement or if you worry about your baby in any way, or wonder whether she has a more serious form of acid reflux